 to become.
 The mile and a half ride from the bike shop to home was almost

 too much.
-How could I possibly believe I could over 900 miles?
+How could I possibly believe I could ride over 900 miles?

-Seeds planted and nurtured continued to grow.
+Seeds were planted, nurtured, and continued to grow.
 Each weekend, starting in March, I went out and

 rode.
 I finally worked up to a forty mile trip.
 When I returned home